weaveworks/weave/site/ipam.md

   themselves successfully
 * 'achieved' - consensus achieved; allocations proceed normally

-Finally, some (but never all) peers can be launched as consensus observers rather than participants by specifying the `--observer`
+#### <a name="observer"></a>Via Observation

-option:
+Finally, some (but never all) peers can be launched as observers by specifying the `--ipalloc-init observer` option:

-    host4$ weave launch --observer $HOST3
+    host4$ weave launch --ipalloc-init observer $HOST3

-You do not need to specify an initial peer count to such peers.
-This can be useful to add ephemeral peers to an existing fixed cluster (for example in response to a scale-out event) without worrying about adjusting initial peer counts accordingly.
+You do not need to specify an initial peer count or seed to such peers.
+This can be useful to add peers to an existing fixed cluster (for example in response to a scale-out event) without worrying about adjusting initial peer counts accordingly.

-####<a name="quorum"></a> `--init-peer-count` and How Quorum is Achieved
+####<a name="quorum"></a> `--ipalloc-init consensus=` and How Quorum is Achieved

-Normally it isn't a problem to over-estimate `--init-peer-count`, but if you supply a number that is too small, then multiple independent groups may form.
+Normally it isn't a problem to over-estimate the value supplied to `--ipalloc-init consensus=`, but if you supply a number that is too small, then multiple independent groups may form.

 Weave Net uses the estimate of the number of peers at initialization to compute a majority or quorum number - specifically floor(n/2) + 1.